steelejoe/codepalace/design/Code Palace Implementation.md

 This scans the code base for known file system entities and creates the initial configuration.
 Some things will be randomized at this point.
 Some questions may be asked about what types of metadata to support.

+The map generation process looks roughly like this:

+- Determine map grid size (small, medium, large) based on the number of elements
+- Determine map theme based on the types of elements and depth
+- Place portals randomly in the grid
+- Place seed tiles for each portal
+- Generate the map based on the seed tiles and the rules on tile placement
+- Stitch the tiles together (cleanup borders, connect paths, etc.)
+- Place the items
+- Place the npcs

 ### Client

 This is the interface provided for navigating the game.
 This is implemented as a React app..
 The app relies on APIs which are provided by the Server.